 The recently renovated 1860s barn is a three-season gathering place for conservancy activities.
-Perhaps you have visited for the Big Cedar Bluegrass Concert in September or the annual Wildflower and Perennial Sale held each May.
+Perhaps you have visited the annual Wildflower and Perennial Sale held each May.
 The barn is also available for rental.
 Read more about facility rental.

 The 1860s renovated farmhouse is used by the Friends of Lac Lawrann Conservancy’s dedicated volunteers as an onsite work space.

 Electricity for the Maurin Center is generated by a bank of photovoltaic (PV) solar panels located on the north edge of the Conservancy’s parking lot as pictured here.
 Individual solar cells in the panels generate electricity to power the lights, heat pumps in the geothermal system that heats and cools the building, and the electrical appliances in the Maurin Center.
 Any excess electricity that is generated is fed back into the WE Energies electrical grid and credited to Friends of Lac Lawrann Conservancy.
 When the Maurin Center needs more electricity than the 19.6 kW photovoltaic system is generating at that time, it is drawn from the electrical grid and purchased from WE Energies.